-- (1) Remove carriage as outlined in the carriage assembly and removal paragraph. - (2) Loosen and remove nuts, adjust screws and side rollers from carriage side pate. - (3) Thoroughly clean, inspect and replace all worn or damaged parts. - (4) Reverse the above procedure to assembly.
+- (1) Remove carriage as outlined in the carriage assembly and removal paragraph. - (2) Loosen and remove hex bolts and side rollers from carriage side pate. - (3) Thoroughly clean, inspect and replace all worn or damaged parts. - (4) Reverse the above procedure to assembly.

-\ Adjustment
+Adjustment

-- Once carriage is properly installed, loosen nuts and adjust screws, (if not already done) allowing carriage to be centered in the inner mast. - Adjust side roller by tightening screw until side roller just makes contact with mast.
-Back off approximately 1/10 turn on screw and tighten nut to lock screw in place. - Run carriage up and down for the inner mast to be sure the carriage has free movement and does not stick.
+- Once carriage is properly installed, loosen hex bolts, (if not already done) allowing carriage to be centered in the inner mast. - Adjust side roller by tightening hex bolts until side roller just makes contact with mast. - Adjust side bush by tightening set screw until side bush just makes contact with mast. - Run carriage up and down for the inner mast to be sure the carriage has free movement and does not stick.
 Also, make sure chains are properly adjusted.
 Refer to chain adjustment paragraph.
 Make adjustment when necessary and recheck operation of carriage.